consensual-hallucination/civitai-image-db/README.md

 Part of collection of records for stable diffusion generated images from civitai.com

+`by_username`: csv files with image links/data in folders by username
+`all`: unsorted

 Sample in csv format with following fields:
 ```
 id: record id